ZalgoNoise/zlog/README.md

 ##### Log Client Backoff

-There is a Backoff module available, in order to retry transactions in case they fail in any (perceivable) way.
+There is a backoff module available, in order to retry transactions in case they fail in any (perceivable) way.
 While this is optional, it was implemented to consider that connections over a network may fail.

 This package exposes the following types to serve as a core logic for any backoff implementation: